Zaker237/Energie-Analysis/README.md

 	- pandas: you can  quick install it running the command pip install pandas
 	- seaborn: you can quick install it running the command pip install seaborn
 	- matplotlib: you can quick install it running the command pip install matplotlib
-	- and of course pythons
+	- and of course python
+all this requirements.txt a listed in the file requirement.txt. it is possible to install all with pip install -r requirements.txt

 # how to run